rust-lang/rust/src/doc/rustdoc/src/lints.md

 ## `bare_urls`

-This lint is **warn-by-default**.
+This lint **warns by default**.
 It detects URLs which are not links.
 For example:

 ```rust